icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

     first-order model that can help us start reasoning about the performance of the computation including memory access.
     ```{hint}
+    Note, assembly identifiers that start with a period, such
+    as .p2align are assembly directives and not instructions.
     Here are some links which can help you get up to speed with ARM Assembly.
     - [Calling Convention](https://en.wikipedia.org/wiki/Calling_convention#ARM_(A64))
     - [Registers](https://developer.arm.com/documentation/102374/0100/Registers-in-AArch64---general-purpose-registers)